RouninMedia/Concho/README.md

 In this case *snippets of HTML markup* usually refers to:

- - lines of HTML; or
+ - lines of HTML
  - single HTML element attributes

 but can also mean:

  - `ashivaModule HTML Components`
+ - `ashivaModule SVG Components`

 HTML markup snippets conditionally echoed by **Concho** often contain data extracted from an Ashiva `PageManifest` or `SiteManifest`.